 Can I still meet with my tutor or subject coordinator to ask questions?

-You will still have access to your teachers when your subject continues online.
-Your subject coordinator will advise you as to the new approach to consultation for their subject.
+Yes.
+You will still have access to your teachers when your subject is online.
+Your subject coordinator will advise you as to the approach to consultation for their subject.
 This may include use of the discussion board in the LMS, Zoom appointments or group web sessions.

-What if I require library resources like a book/research paper, etc?
+Can I access library resources like a book/research paper, etc?

 If my classes are by Zoom will they be recorded, and can I opt out of being recorded?

 As part of the University’s commitment to maintaining learning access for students during the COVID-19 pandemic, some activities may be recorded and published to the subject site.
-The purpose is to allow enrolled students to revisit learning materials and events online or to catch up on classes they have missed because of illness or family caring commitments.
+This will allow enrolled students to revisit learning materials and events online or to catch up on classes they have missed because of illness or family caring commitments.
 Where an event is being recorded, we will let you know at the beginning of the session.
 To ensure appropriate privacy protections, recordings must not be distributed by students or staff outside of the learning management system.

 If you do not wish to be recorded, you can either disable the video capability of Zoom or alternately connect with your subject coordinator or teacher, who will be able to advise if accessing the recording only will be appropriate in your case.